 Frank Warner was an accountant with the American Bell Telephone Company.

 They continued to live at 329 Beacon during the 1910-1911 season. but moved thereafter to an apartment in the Hotel Royal at 295-297 Beacon.

 329 Beacon was not listed in the 1912 Blue Books.

 By the 1912-1913 winter season, 329 Beacon was the home of Dr. Richard Mason Smith, a physician, and his wife, Josephine Ethel (Brush) Smith.
 They previously had lived (and he had maintained his medical offices) at 222 Marlborough.

 Dr. Smith also moved his medical offices to 329 Beacon, sharing them with other doctors: Dr. L. Harry Newburgh in 1913 and 1914 (who moved his office to 419 Beacon by 1915), and Dr. Richard S. Eustis from about 1915.

-The Smiths continued to live at 329 Beacon during the 1918-1919 winter season, but had purchased and moved to 120 Marlborough by 1920.
+The Smiths continued to live at 329 Beacon during the 1918-1919 winter season, but moved to 120 Marlborough by 1920.